spiderkitten/Starbug/local/booklog.md

 ### Reading Log

 A log of things I have read.
-So far going back to 2020, but I have records going back to 2010, so will be adding those over time.
+I almost didn't add ratings, because I find them so subjective, and to be honest, I do actually use a browser addon to block ratings on goodreads, because I don't want to be influenced by ratings - I want to read a book and make my own decision about it.
+But the stars do look pretty lol and some people like ratings so here we are.

-The keyword filters are a work in progress and subject to change.
+Note that there are a lot of three star rated books.
+I suggest just checking the other ratings.

 <div id="filterContainer">
   <button class="navbutton active" onclick="filterSelection('all')"> Show all</button>